Exercises for Sailing

 Toning your body

-While researching this book, I was surprised to find that few women thought about physical preparation before taking a sailing course.
+While researching this book, I was surprised to find that few women thought about sailing workouts before taking a sailing course.
 Maybe that’s because fitness is so much a part of our daily lives.
 If you don’t have a regular exercise regime, I suggest you do a little preparation each day to keep the minor aches at bay.
-These exercises can be done wherever you are, at home, on the road, in the gym.
+These exercises for sailing can be done wherever you are, at home, on the road, in the gym.
 But, they might not be for everyone.
 Check with your doctor, physical therapist or trainer.
 Get a copy of Fitness Afloat, a video developed for sailors.
 Start slowly if you haven’t exercised in a while.

 Agility and suppleness.
 Limber up before you go out.
 Bicycle 5 miles at a good, steady pace on a nice cool morning; use a stationary bike in the gym or at home; do a 10-minute fast walk.
 Stretch each morning to avoid a pulled muscle or soreness at the end of the day.
-The following exercises should be done in slow rhythmic repetitions, not sporadic pulsing, always with a flat back and tight stomach and buttocks.
+The following sailing workouts should be done in slow rhythmic repetitions, not sporadic pulsing, always with a flat back and tight stomach and buttocks.
 Take deep breaths throughout.

 - While sitting on the floor with legs wide apart in front, bend as far forward as you can.